 The SEP allows students to work in the Bay Area for a minimum of 16 hours to a maximum of 34 hours per week in a public interest setting, such as a criminal prosecution or public defender’s office, a civil rights organization or a legal organization that specializes in environmental law.
 Students in the SEP must take the Externship Companion course and write weekly reflection papers of 3 to 5 pages, along with a final reflection paper of no fewer than 15 pages.
-Last year, students in the SEP handled both federal and state misdemeanor prosecutions.
-They did client counseling for California Rural Legal Services and they researched national immigration issues for the American Civil Liberties Union, Immigrants’ Rights Division.
+Recently, students in the SEP handled both federal and state misdemeanor prosecutions.
+They did client counseling for California Rural Legal Services and they researched national immigration issues for the American Civil Liberties Union Immigrants’ Rights Project.

 The SCEP allows students to work for academic credit throughout the United States and anywhere in the world.
 Because they are not in the Bay Area and are therefore unable to attend the weekly seminar, SCEP externs must work for 40 hours per week at their approved placement.
 They must also secure the agreement of a faculty member to supervise their placement and their tutorial, and conduct a site visit.
 In recent years, SCEP externs have worked at the U.S. Embassy in the Hague, the Brennan Center in New York City, the Department of Education in Washington, D.C. and the Natural Resources Defense Council in New York City, and the Equal Justice Initiative in Montgomery, Alabama.

 Take the First Step

 Students who are interested in the externship program should view the Externship Handbook which contains more specific requirements and applications for both the SEP and the SCEP.
 Also in that section is a list of pre-approved sites for Bay Area externship placements.
 Please note that students may only participate in the externship program once during their time at Stanford Law School.
 Students in the final quarter of their third-year may not extern more than 16 hours per week, so they are not permitted to participate in the SCEP.